ramarolahy/moviegoers/README.md

 Part of the UX Research would be to determine the UI that would deliver the most efficient, usable, and attractive interface.
 The UI should be responsive or adaptive.

+## App state management

+One consideration would be to use redux to manage state